Skip to Content

 Address: P.za della Signoria, 50122 Firenze FI

-At the town hall, visitors can explore the museum, visit the tower for incredible views in Florence and stroll around the beautifully landscaped gardens.
-Another popular spot in Piazza della Signoria is Loggia dei Lanzi, a beautiful open colonnade that houses many important statues and monuments from across history (but we’ll talk more about that later!).
+At the town hall, visitors can explore this cultural institution, visit the tower for incredible views of Florence, and walk around the beautifully landscaped gardens.
+Another popular spot in Piazza della Signoria is Loggia dei Lanzi.
+This beautiful open colonnade houses many vital statues and monuments from across history (but we’ll talk more about that later!).

-Besides these legendary landmarks, this bustling square is also home to many cafes and restaurants where visitors can enjoy traditional Italian cuisine and soak up the vibrant atmosphere of this one-of-a-kind city.
+Besides these legendary landmarks, this historic square is also home to many cafes and restaurants where visitors can enjoy traditional Italian cuisine and soak up the energetic atmosphere of this one-of-a-kind city.

-If you plan on doing a food tour while in Florence (which we definitely recommend!), Piazza della Signoria is a great place to start.
-It’s the perfect place for people-watching and experiencing the city’s incredible energy – while enjoying some Italian cuisine.
+If you plan on doing a food tour in Florence (which we recommend!), Piazza della Signoria is a great place to start.
+It’s the perfect place for people to watch and experience the city’s incredible energy while enjoying some Italian cuisine.

-Signoria Plaza is rich in history and was once the seat of the republic of Florence and home to the Medicis, who ruled the city for centuries.
-Today, it’s one of the top places to visit in Florence, Italy – so be sure to add this iconic square to your list when visiting.
+Signoria Plaza is rich in history.
+It was once the seat of the Republic of Florence and home to the Medicis, who ruled the city for centuries.
+Today, it’s one of the top places to visit in Italy – so consider this iconic square on your list.

 Address: Piazza del Duomo, 50122 Firenze FI

-Located in the heart of Florence, Piazza del Duomo is one of the most famous tourist attractions in the city.
-This beautiful plaza is home to several iconic landmarks, including Brunelleschi’s dome, Giotto’s Campanile bell tower, and the Basilica di Santa Maria del Fiore.
+Located centrally in Florence, Piazza del Duomo is one of the most famous tourist attractions in the city.
+This beautiful plaza is home to iconic landmarks, including Brunelleschi’s Dome, Giotto’s Campanile bell tower, and the Basilica di Santa Maria del Fiore (Cathedral of Santa Maria del Fiore).

 Another must-see attraction at the square is the Museo dell’Opera di Santa Maria del Fiore.
 This landmark houses many of the original sculptures and mosaics from the cathedral.
-Outside, visitors can stroll along the surrounding piazza and enjoy incredible views of the city’s rooftops, as well as its other beautiful churches and monuments.
+Outside, visitors can walk along the surrounding piazza and enjoy incredible views of the city’s rooftops and its other beautiful churches and monuments.

-The Duomo SkyWalk is another popular spot in this plaza, where visitors can take a panoramic elevator up to the roof of the cathedral for some breathtaking 360-degree views of Florence.
+The Duomo SkyWalk is another popular spot in this plaza, where visitors can take a panoramic elevator up to the cathedral’s roof for some fantastic 360-degree views of Florence.

-A stroll around this beautiful plaza is an absolute must when visiting this iconic Italian city.
-I definitely recommend staying near the Duomo while in Florence, as it’s within walking distance of most of the city’s attractions.
+A walk around this beautiful plaza is indispensable when visiting this iconic Italian city.
+I recommend staying near the Duomo in Florence, as it’s within walking distance of most of the city’s attractions.

-This modern one-bedroom apartment is located inside a prestigious XVI-century building and is directly facing the Duomo cathedral.
+This modern one-bedroom apartment is located inside a prestigious XVI-century building and faces the Duomo Cathedral directly.
 It’s so close you can almost touch it.

 See Related: Things to Do in Genoa, Italy